kown7/rmtoo/docs/traceability/rmtoo-Traceability.md

 ## Versioning

-* Every document has a release process
+Every document has a its own version tag

 ```bash
 git tag -a RS/1A